-- 2.1 The Committee is asked to consider: - a) Whether a term of office should be introduced for independent members of the Standards Committee - b) Whether conditions should be attached to membership of the Independent Remuneration Panel for Members' Allowances relating to the conduct of members of that Panel.
+- 2.1 At its meeting on 21 October 2005, the Standards Committee considered . . . - whether a term of office should be introduced for independent members of the Standards Committee - b) whether conditions should be attached to membership of the Independent Remuneration Panel for Members' Allowances relating to the conduct of members of that Panel.

-Standards Committee Independent Members - Terms of Office
+Standards Committee - Terms of Office of Independent Members

 - 2.2 At present, independent members of the Standards Committee do not have a term of office attached to their appointments.
 There is no statutory requirement for a term of office.
-The publication by the Standards Board for England " Guidance on Standards Committees - Local Authorities" (May 2002) contains the statement "Your Council decides how long an independent representative should sit on the Committee.
-This should be long enough for them to gain an understanding of the committee, your council and its workings, but not so long that they lose their independence". - 2.3 One possibility would be to have independent members serve for four years, the same period as councillors.
-Appointments could be renewable but, given the Standards Board Guidance, it could be agreed that independent members should not normally serve for more than two terms.

-An alternative would be for the term of office of independent members of the Standards Committee to be three years with members retiring on a rolling basis.
+The publication by the Standards Board for England "Guidance on Standards Committees Local Authorities" (May 2002) contains the statement "Your Council decides how long an independent representative should sit on the Committee.
+This should be long enough for them to gain an understanding of the committee, your council and its workings, but not so long that they lose their independence". - 2.3 The Committee proposes that the term of office of independent members of the Standards Committee be three years with members retiring on a rolling basis.
 This is the system the Council has adopted for the Independent Remuneration Panel and is illustrated below:

+Retires Retires Retires

+Year Year Year

-Retires Year 1 Retires Year 2 Retires Year 3
+1 2 3

-Independent Member 1 Х
+Independent Member 1 X

 Independent Member 2 Х

-Independent Member 3 Х
+Independent Member 3 X

-The advantage of this arrangement is that a degree of continuity would be maintained as the independent members would not all retire at the same time.
+The advantage of this arrangement is that a degree of continuity will be maintained as the independent members will not all retire at the same time.